Hank Mobley: 1956–1970: Blue Note years

 In 1961, Mobley recorded two of his own albums, Workout and Another Workout, although Another Workout was not released until 1985.
 Both featured a rhythm section of Wynton Kelly, Paul Chambers, and Philly Joe Jones, all of whom were in Davis's bands during the late 1950s.
 Producer Michael Cuscuna called the delay of the latter album's release "incomprehensible" and "astonishing", according to writer Bob Blumenthal.
 The personnel on Workout included guitarist Grant Green, Wynton Kelly, Paul Chambers, and Philly Joe Jones, while Another Workout featured the same personnel, excluding Green.
 Mobley rehearsed extensively before his 1960s Blue Note recordings, typically twice during the week preceding a Saturday studio session, with Blue Note paying for the rehearsals and recordings.
 Alfred Lion, co-producer of the label, would frequently direct the band's tempo or critique studio takes until he was pleased with them.

 Mobley recorded No Room for Squares in 1964, featuring trumpeters Donald Byrd and Lee Morgan, with DownBeat remarking that on the album Mobley "conveyed quiet authority", and followed a year later with A Caddy for Daddy.
 Mobley, Lee Morgan, and soul jazz pianist Harold Mabern recorded another mid-1960s album, Dippin', in one day.
-According to Samuel Chell, No Room for Squares was "the first session on which [Mobley] would begin to sacrifice lyric inspiration and subtlety of phrasing to a harder sound and stiffer rhythmic approach."
+According to Samuel Chell, No Room for Squares was "the first session on which [Mobley] would begin to sacrifice lyric inspiration and subtlety of phrasing to a harder sound and stiffer rhythmic approach".

 In 1964, while serving a prison sentence for narcotics possession, Mobley wrote songs that were later recorded for the album A Slice of the Top.
 The album was recorded in 1966 but was not released until 1979.
 The popularity of Mobley's albums decreased during the mid-1960s, though he continued to record regularly this period.
 Three critically acclaimed albums recorded during the mid- to late-1960s include A Caddy for Daddy, Hi Voltage, and The Flip.
 Apart from his album Reach Out!, also recorded in the late 1960s, Mobley avoided progressive jazz and the electric sound popular with jazz musicians during this period.

 1970–1986: retirement

 One of Mobley's final albums, titled Breakthrough!, was recorded in 1972 with baritone saxophonist Charles Davis, pianist Cedar Walton, bassist Sam Jones, and drummer Billy Higgins.
-Scott Yanow noted that Mobley's career was about to "eclipse" following this record date.
+Scott Yanow noted that Mobley's career was soon to "eclipse" following this record date.

 In 1973, shortly before the end of his career, he began a musical collaboration with Muhal Richard Abrams, although the two never recorded together.
 Following Mobley's semi-retirement, pianist Tete Montoliu and Mobley recorded one track together on the 1980 album I Wanna Talk About You, the jazz standard "Autumn Leaves".

-In 1979, in an interview with John Litweiler, Mobley noted: "It's hard for me to think of what could be and what should have been."
+In 1979, in an interview with John Litweiler, Mobley commented, "It's hard for me to think of what could be and what should have been."

 Mobley gave a speech at the Blue Note Town Hall concert in 1985.